miere/malka/README.md

 # malka
-A service that leverages AWS Lambda as first-class Kafka consumers.
+A managed service that leverages AWS Lambda as first-class Kafka consumers.

 ## Documentation
 The main documentation is available in [the Wiki pages](https://github.com/miere/malka/wiki/) of this